Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Comparison of SHS H Fluxes against Independent Estimates

 \section{Comparison of SHS H$\alpha$ Fluxes against Independent Estimates}

 Table~\ref{calib} gives our measured SHS H$\alpha$ fluxes for selected PNe and other calibrating emission-line sources.
 The fluxes are based on our newly determined individual field calibrations.
 We also list the independent integrated \ha\ fluxes for these objects.
-The SHASSA \ha\ fluxes are primarily taken from FBP13, or measured here in the same manner, while \ha\ fluxes for the other nebulae are drawn from Stahl (1987), Hutsemekers (1994), Nota et al. (1995), Duerbeck \& Benetti (1996), Weinberger, Kerber \& Gr\"obner (1997), Pollacco (1999), Beaulieu, Dopita \& Freeman (1999), Boumis et al. (2003, 2006), Jacoby \& Van de Steene (2004), Ruffle et al. (2004), Madsen et al. (2006b), Parker et al. (2011, 2012b), and Frew et al. (2013b).
-FBP13 showed that the flux uncertainties from Cappellaro et al. (2001) are substantial, so we have not used these in our comparison.
+The SHASSA \ha\ fluxes are primarily taken from FBP13, or measured here in the same manner, while \ha\ fluxes for the other nebulae are drawn from Stahl (1987), Hutsemekers (1994), Nota et al. (1995), Duerbeck \& Benetti (1996), Weinberger, Kerber \& Gr\"obner (1997), Pollacco (1999), Beaulieu, Dopita \& Freeman (1999), Boumis et al. (2003, 2006), Jacoby \& Van de Steene (2004), Ruffle et al. (2004), Madsen et al. (2006b), Parker et al. (2011, 2012b), and Frew et al. (2014).
+FBP13 showed that the uncertainties from Cappellaro et al. (2001) are substantial, so we have not used these in our comparison.

 Figure~\ref{fig:fluxcal} presents our SHS \ha\ fluxes plotted against independent measurements from the literature for all 101 objects in the calibrating sample.
-A tight linear relation is obtained over a range of 7~dex (10 million) in integrated \ha\ flux.
-The lower panel plots the offset (in the sense of SHS minus literature) against the SHS flux.
-Unsurprisingly the first-ranked fields permit the measurement of the most accurate fluxes, and the measurement accuracy is slightly less for second ranked fields.
+A tight linear relation is obtained over a range of 7\,dex (10 million) in integrated \ha\ flux.
+The lower panel plots the logarithmic flux difference (in the sense of SHS minus literature) against the SHS flux.
+Unsurprisingly the first-ranked fields permit the measurement of the most accurate fluxes, and the accuracy is slightly less for second ranked fields.
 Our fluxes show a dispersion with the literature data of 0.12 dex from first-ranked fields, and 0.15 dex for second-ranked fields.
-Considering the uncertainties on the literature fluxes, this translates to a nominal uncertainty of 0.10 dex and 0.14 dex, respectively.
-This shows that photographic data, if carefully considered is a useful source for emission-line intensities and fluxes (see also the flux data from Abell (1966), as reduced by FBP13).
+Considering the uncertainties on the literature fluxes, this translates to nominal uncertainties of 0.10 dex and 0.14 dex, respectively.
+Thus, photographic data, if carefully treated, is a useful source for emission-line intensities and fluxes, accurate to $\sim$25--35 per cent, as seen for the flux data of Abell (1966), as reduced by FBP13.